 CBI registers FIR to probe irregularities in conduct of Manipur Civil Services Mains exam

-The order was upheld by the Supreme Court in November last year which told the agency to conduct a time bound investigation.
-The committee looking into the alleged irregularities had found serious lapses such as missing signatures of examiners on answer sheets, alteration of numbers scored, non-appointment of controller of examination, absence of procedure for the evaluation and tabulation of answer sheets, among others, the officials said.
+The order was upheld by the Supreme Court in November last year which told the agency to conduct a time-bound investigation.
+The committee looking into the alleged irregularities had found serious lapses such as missing signatures of examiners on answer sheets, alteration of numbers scored, non-appointment of the controller of examination, absence of a procedure for the evaluation and tabulation of answer sheets, among others, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)